 He is a graduate of the University of Pennsylvania School of Law and Trinity College, where he graduated with a BA in History, summa cum laude and Phi Beta Kappa.
 Don, his wife Phebe Jensch, and their son Christopher, live in Alexandria, Virginia and maintain a cabin on Sand Island in the Apostle Islands National Lakeshore of Lake Superior.

-Matthew Boyer is Vice President of Individual Giving at American Forests, the country’s first national conservation non-profit.
+Matthew Boyer is Vice President of Development at American Forests, the country’s first national conservation non-profit.
 Matthew has more than 20 years of fundraising and nonprofit experience, focusing primarily on major gifts and donor engagement.
 He previously worked for the National Park Foundation, World Wildlife Fund and the National Park Conservation Association.

 An avid hiker, Matthew founded a Washington, DC-based hiking club.
 He is also a camper and national park enthusiast, having visited more than 150 national park sites.
 An explorer by nature, he has traveled to some of the most remote places in the United States.